React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 ```bash
 git submodule status
 ```
-Should contain `submodules/React-Automation-Studio (V7.0.0)` in the output for version 6.1.0 .
+Should contain `submodules/React-Automation-Studio (V8.0.0)` in the output.

 If not and you previously checked out a different version run:
 ```bash